F.A.Q.

 Where is my e-ticket?

-Your e-ticket is the itinerary with a six digit airline locator that you received from the airline, Orbitz, Expedia, or what have you.
+Your e-ticket is the itinerary with a six digit airline locator that you received from the airline, Orbitz, Expedia, Booking.com or what have you.
 The truth of the matter is, you don’t need to bring a thing except two government issued IDs (one being your passport) to get your boarding passes and they will print an itinerary for your trip.
+You can also do early check-in 24 before depature with your airline on line.
 It’s suggested you show up 2 hours before your flight.

 I received the itinerary for our travel.
 It all looks good to us.
 When you say “our tickets”, I am assuming the “actual” tickets will arrive with the rest of our travel materials.
 Please confirm this.